alandoherty95/Milestone-Project-2/TESTING.md

 I made this adjustment and tested again.
 The clickable cards are now functioning and allows the user to navigate directly to either of the 3 'Monthly Favourites' by clicking anywhere on the card.

+- I was having an issue with the info windows in Google Maps.
+Multiple info windows could stay open at the same time.
+This is a negative user experience.
+I identified the problem and reworked my JS code to resolve this bug.
+I was able to improve my Google Maps API code by adding extra markers to distinguish between attractions, activities and coffee spots.